lorrespz/hypnqs_lorentz_poincare/README.md

 # New non-Euclidean neural quantum states from additional types of hyperbolic recurrent neural networks

 This repo contains the codes and trained neural network weights for the work 2604.24337 (https://arxiv.org/2604.24337v1).
+In this work, we construct three new variants of hyperbolic neural quantum states (NQS): Poincare RNN, Lorentz RNN, Lorentz GRU, alongside the previously introduced Poincare GRU - the first type of non-Euclidean hyperbolic NQS in the literature.
+We benchmarked the performances of all four hyperbolic NQS against their Euclidean RNN/GRU counterparts in the quantum many-body settings of Heisenberg J1J2 and J1J2J3 models.
+Due to the hierarchical structure of these Hamiltonian systems in the form of various competing next nearest neighbor interactions, hyperbolic NQS were shown to definitively outperform Euclidean NQS.
+More details can be found in arxiv:2604.24337.

 - `1d_j1j2_inference_RNN_architecture.ipynb`: Inference notebook for the Heisenberg J1J2 model showing the performances of three RNN variants (out of the 6 NQS ansatzes): Euclidean RNN, Poincare RNN, Lorentz RNN, at four different couplings J2=0.0, 0.2, 0.5, 0.8.

 - `1d_j1j2_inference_GRU_architecture.ipynb`: Inference notebook for the Heisenberg J1J2 model showing the performances of the three GRU variants (out of the 6 NQS ansatzes): Euclidean GRU, Poincare GRU, Lorentz GRU at four different couplings J2=0.0, 0.2, 0.5, 0.8.

--   -   `1d_j1j2j3_inference_RNN_architecture.ipynb`:  Inference notebook for the Heisenberg J1J2J3 model showing the performances of the three GRU variants (out of the 6 NQS ansatzes): Euclidean RNN, Poincare RNN, Lorentz RNN at four different couplings (J2,J3)=(0.0,0.5), (0.2,0.2),  (0.2,0.5), (0.5,0.2).
+- `1d_j1j2j3_inference_RNN_architecture.ipynb`:  Inference notebook for the Heisenberg J1J2J3 model showing the performances of the three RNN variants (out of the 6 NQS ansatzes): Euclidean RNN, Poincare RNN, Lorentz RNN at four different couplings (J2,J3)=(0.0,0.5), (0.2,0.2),  (0.2,0.5), (0.5,0.2).

 - `1d_j1j2j3_inference_GRU_architecture.ipynb`:  Inference notebook for the Heisenberg J1J2J3 model showing the performances of the three GRU variants (out of the 6 NQS ansatzes): Euclidean GRU, Poincare GRU, Lorentz GRU at four different couplings (J2,J3)=(0.0,0.5), (0.2,0.2),  (0.2,0.5), (0.5,0.2).

 - `utility_poincare`: contains the Pytorch codes used to construct Poincare RNN/GRU NQS.
 These are constructed from scratch, with all necessary mathematical operations (Mobius addition, multiplication, nonlinear activation, parallel transport, exponential/logarithm maps) in the Poincare disk defined in the file `util_torch_poincare.py`.